meerachotai/benchmark_imprinting/README.md

 ```
 #### Gene Key

 If steps 1 and 2 were not followed, a gene key is **required** for calling imprinting.
 It must be a tab-delimited .txt file with a header.
 It should consist of a list of syntelogs between strainA and strainB.
 Make sure that the syntelog names match with the 'attribute' column of the annotation files.
 It must have strainA as first column, and strainB as the second column.
 Enter gene key filename under option -g.
+Under -a and -b, enter the substrings that uniquely belong to the A and B gene names respectively.

-**Example:** (the header does not necessarily have to be the one given below:)
+**Example:** gene_key.txt (the header does not necessarily have to be the one given below:)
 ```
 A B
 ATCVI-1G19970cviA ATCVI-1G19970cviB